Towards Efficient 3D Object Detection with Knowledge Distillation: Limitations

 \section{Limitations}

 Although our work has already investigated the compression on model width, model depth and input resolution for designing lightweight student detectors, there are also exhausted layer-wise model compression methods~\cite{liu2017learning,li2020eagleeye}, which have not been attempted in this work.
-Besides, input compressed student detectors with coarser-resolution have more architecture-level redundancy, since less input information might require fewer learnable parameters.
-In this regard, the combination of model compression and input resolution compression is a potential direction to further improve model efficiency without drastic performance degradation, which also has not been studied in our work.
-Although missing the compression attempts in these two aspects, we argue that our paper mainly focuses on exploring the potential of knowledge distillation to obtain efficient 3D detectors and the existing compression attempts already fulfill our demands.
+Although missing the compression attempts in such perspective, we argue that our paper mainly focuses on exploring the potential of knowledge distillation to obtain efficient 3D detectors and the existing compression attempts already fulfill our demands.
 Besides, we believe that the further progress and investigation of designing efficient 3D detectors is orthogonal to our KD attempts and can cooperate with our improved KD pipeline to obtain more efficient detectors.